potatosalad/erlang-libsodium/README.md

 [libsodium](https://libsodium.org) asynchronous port driver for Erlang and Elixir.

-*Work In Progress* - not yet ready for production.
+*Work In Progress* - use at your own risk.

 ## Installation